 Explore it on Goodreads or Amazon.

-Other books by this author include Dead Iron, Tin Swift, Magic to the Bone, Magic in the Blood, Magic in the Shadows, Magic on the Storm, Magic at the Gate, Magic on the Hunt, Magic on the Line, Magic Without Mercy, Stone Cold, Magic for a Price, Cold Copper, House Immortal, Infinity Bell
+Other books by this author which I have reviewed include Dead Iron, Tin Swift, Magic to the Bone, Magic in the Blood, Magic in the Shadows, Magic on the Storm, Magic at the Gate, Magic on the Hunt, Magic on the Line, Magic Without Mercy, Stone Cold, Magic for a Price, Cold Copper, House Immortal, Infinity Bell

 First in the Broken Magic urban fantasy series based in Portland, Oregon.
 The couple focus is on Shamus and Terric with a view to introducing the series.